obriencj/obriencj.github.io/source/_posts/2015-10-05-summer-madness.md

 in April) and started running.
 My goal at the time was to simply get to the point where I could run an entire mile without stopping -- a feat I'd never before been capable of.
 I managed it, and I've kept slowly increasing the distance every week since.
+At the time of this writing I can regularly make 2.5 miles, and have made it to 3 miles in a single run.

-My new goal is to surpass a 5k, and to register and complete a real run before the end of Autumn.
+My new goal is to surpass a 5k (3.1 miles), and to register and complete a real run before the end of Autumn.

 ## Uggo